 Traffic charts display the total volume in (upper) and out (lower) for the selected time period.

-This page describes the Beta version of the Traffic load chart, read about the Legacy version
+This page describes the Enhanced version of the Traffic load chart, read about the Legacy version

 - Download the traffic information to a CSV file, see separate section on Download option below